Zokuno/rock-paper-scissors/README.md

 I made this as part of 'The Odin Project' online Foundations course, the instructions were to create a functioning rock, paper, scissors game where after 5 rounds it announces a winner - I didn't do that.
 I got wrapped up in making things looking nice and getting the core game functions working; the result?
 A never ending game of rock, paper, scissors.

 At some point I intend on coming back and making the code look nicer as I'm aware it's not necessarily beautiful code.
-Some sections of code exists because I simply don't have the knowledge currently to streamline it, others because it just works and I'd rather continue learning.
+There are sections of clunky code that exist because I simply don't have the knowledge to streamline it, others because it just works and I'd rather continue learning.

 FUTURE FEATURES
 - Play 5 rounds and announce a winner, but why stop there?
 I'd like something akin to a drop down menu "round amount" selector, or the user could input the amount of rounds they want to play.